Distance Education Program

 In this, the seminary seeks to advance the great ends of the church: "the proclamation of the gospel for the salvation of humankind; the shelter, nurture, and spiritual fellowship of the children of God; the maintenance of divine worship; the preservation of the truth; the promotion of social righteousness, and the exhibition of the Kingdom of Heaven to the world."
 (P.C.(U.S.A.)
 Book of Order)

 The Master of Divinity curriculum roots Christian leaders in the Scriptures, tradition, and practices of the church with an overarching focus on building missional communities that form fervent disciples.
-Beginning in August 2016, students in the Master of Divinity program are required to complete 75 credit hours.
+Students in the Master of Divinity program are required to complete 75 credit hours.
 A cumulative grade-point average of 2.0 is required for graduation.
 In addition, M.Div. students are required to successfully complete core courses in the three divisions of the seminary curriculum, Bible, History/Theology and Ministry, as well as S.P.M. and Integrative courses.
 These include:

 Bible (12) plus 3: